 Sensitivity assessment.
-SlatCod is a heavily silted biotope (Connor et al., 2004) so an addition of 5 cm of fines may not have a significant effect on the biotope.
-In SlatPsaVS and SlatPhyV, the deposit of fine sediment may remain for some time (depending on local conditions) and result in the smothering of small invertebrates, and smothering of short turf forming red algae and encrusting corallines.
+SlatCod is a heavily silted biotope (Connor et al, 2004) so an addition of 5 cm of fines may not have a significant effect on the biotope.
+In SlatPsaVS and SlatPhyV deposit fine sediment may remain for some time (depending on local conditions) and result in the smothering of small invertebrates, and smothering of short turf forming red algae and encrusting corallines.
 Smothering would inhibit photosynthesis, growth for algae, and possibly lead to mortality of germlings.
 Therefore, a resistance of 'Medium' is suggested.
-Resilience as 'High'.
-Sensitivity has been assessed as 'Low'.
+Resilience is probably 'High' so that sensitivity has been assessed as 'Low'.

-Smothering and siltation None rate changes (heavy)
+Smothering and siltation None rate changes (heavy) Q: Media

-Q: Medium A: Medium C: Medium
+None Q: Medium A: Medium C: High Medium Q: High A: High C: High Medium

-Q: Medium A: Medium C: Medium
+Q: Medium A: Medium C: High